 FACETS Hot Meals

-On the third Tuesday of each month CUMC provides a hot dinner meal for over 100 homeless men, women and children living in local motels and on the street.
-The cooking team prepares and packages the meal between 2:00 and 5:00 PM.
-The delivery team takes the meal to motels and parking lots along Rt 29 in Fairfax where homeless families can come to receive a healthy and warm dinner.
-The delivery team is out from about 5:15 - 7:15 PM.
+On the third Tuesday of each month CUMC provides a hot dinner meal for over 100 unhoused men, women and children living in local motels and on the street.
+The cooking team prepares and packages the meal between 2:00 – 5:00 PM.
+The delivery team takes the meal to parking lots along Rt 29 in Fairfax where families experiencing homelessness can come to receive a healthy and warm dinner.

 Delivery Coordinator: Steve Jobe at Stephen.Jobe@ic.fbi.gov